Master of Science in Healthcare Quality Prerequisites

 Doctor of Philosophy in Health Quality Prerequisites

 Applicants who have a project based or thesis based research master’s degree in health, health-related law, business, architecture, or engineering will be eligible to apply for admission.
-Potential applicants who have master’s degrees in other disciplines would be encouraged to discuss the suitability of the degree with the Associate Director (Health Quality Programs) prior to applying.
+Potential applicants who have master’s degrees in other disciplines can still be eligible, but are encouraged to discuss the suitability of the degree with the Associate Director (Health Quality Programs) prior to applying.
 The overall grade point average required is B+ at the master’s level as per the School of Graduate Studies’ regulation.

-Applicants from under-represented groups will be encouraged to apply and specific recruitment will be targeted to ensure the applicant pool reflects the population of Canada.
-As the program will be offered in a hybrid format, access to the program is unlikely to be a barrier as students will be required to be on campus for one-week periods at select times over the four years.
+Applicants from under-represented groups will be encouraged to apply and specifically recruited to ensure the applicant pool reflects the population of Canada.
+As the program is offered predominantly online, students are not required to relocate to Kingston for the program as they are only required to be on campus for one-week periods at select times over the four years.

 We will seek funding through advancement activities to support travel for students coming from remote areas or great distances and those in financial need.